 MPHA has conducted a basic impact analysis by looking at the average change in tenant payment over the prior 12 months, and calculating the impact if families retained these payments (rather than undergo annual or interim reexamination).
-Since fixed-income HCV households are already certified triennially, this change would affect only households with earned (employment) income, who are now recertified annually.
+Since fixed-income HCVhouseholds are already certified triennially, this change would affect only households withearned (employment) income, who are now recertified annually.

-Estimate of Impact : Triennial Rece ertifications
+Estimate of Impact: Estimate of Impact: Triennial Recertifications

-MTW/Rent Reform VOUCHERS Avg.
+MTW/RentReform VOUCHERS Avg.
 Monthly Tenant Payment (2019) Avg.
-Monthly Tenant Payment (2020) Average Year-over-Year Increase in Tenant Payme
+Monthly Tenant Payment (2020) Average Year-over-Year Increase in Tenant Payment

 Households with Earned Income \$ 451.00 \$ 470.00 \$ 19.00

-Individual Affec ted Household l Impact
+Individual Affecto ed Household l Impact

 Avg. retained earnings (Annual) \$ 228.00

 Avg. retained earnings (3 Years) \$ 684.00

-Aggregate Impact (Annu al)
+Aggregate I mpact (Annu al)

 Total EA families (July 2020) 1660

 Families forgoing reexam (2/3) 1107

 Monthly savings to families (additional HAP from MPHA) \$ 21,027

-Annual savings to families (additional HAP from MPHA) 252,320
+Annual savings to families (additional HAP from MPHA) \$ 252,320

 The impact on families is positive.
-With an average increase in monthly tenant payment of \$19, a household would retain \$228 per year (\$684 between triennial recertifications).
+With an average increase in monthly tenant payment of \$19,a household would retain \$228 per year (\$684 between triennial recertifications).
 On an aggregate basis, assuming 1/3 of families recertified each year, this amounts to \$252,320 in retained earnings for families.

 Conversely, this represents \$252,320 in additional HAP payments that MPHA would make-a measure of the cost implications of this change.
 We believe this is outweighed by the benefit to MPHA families and by staff time savings.
-This basic model also does not account for the effect of the earning incentive created by this policy, which could lead to higher growth in family income over time compared to the status quo-a positive outcome for both families and the PHA.
+This basic model also does not account for the effectof the earning incentive created by this policy, which could lead to higher growth in family income over time compared to the status quo-a positive outcome for both families and the PHA.